Up to 50% off sofas & mattresses — limited‑time deals.

 5.1 Shared Edge Sleeping

-• Both start near the edges and move inward over time.
+• Both start near the edges and naturally settle where they feel secure.

-• Both start near the center and then spread outward to use full width.
+• Both start closer to the middle, then spread outward to use more of the surface.

 5.2 Sitting and Getting Up Together